Monotonic Representations of Outerplanar Graphs as Edge Intersection Graphs of Paths on a Grid: The (monotonic) bend number of maximal outerplanar graphs

 \subsection{Maximal Outerplanar Graphs in \texorpdfstring{$B_{1}$}{B1}}

-In this section we characterize the maximal outerplanar graphs which are $B_{1}^{m}$-EPG and $B_1$-EPG, respectively. \autoref{s3_nin_b0} and \autoref{out_tri_in_b0} imply that the classes of maximal outerplanar graphs which are $B_0$-EPG and $B_1^m$-EPG coincide. \begin{corollary} Let $G$ be a maximal outerplanar graph.
-Then $G$ is in $B_{1}^{m}$ if and only if G does not contain a copy of $S_{3}$. \end{corollary} \begin{proof} On the one hand, \autoref{s3_nin_b0} implies that a graph containing $S_{3}$ as an induced subgraph is not in $B_{1}^{m}$.
+In this section we characterize the maximal outerplanar graphs which are $B_{1}^{m}$-EPG and $B_1$-EPG, respectively.
+It turns out that for maximal outerplanar graphs $B_0$-EPG and $B_1^m$-EPG coincide, see \autoref{cor:OutPlanarInB1m}.
+Thus, surprisingly, allowing two more shapes of paths in the EPG representation does not increase the class of graphs which can be represented. \begin{corollary} Let $G$ be a maximal outerplanar graph.
+Then $G$ is in $B_{1}^{m}$ if and only if G is $S_3$-free. \end{corollary} \begin{proof} Since $S_{3}$ is not in $B_{1}^{m}$ (as shown by Cameron, Chaplick, Ho\`{a}ng~\cite{E}), a graph which is not $S_{3}$-free is not in $B_{1}^{m}$.
+Further, by \autoref{out_tri_in_b0} every $S_3$-free maximal outerplanar graph is in~$B_{0}$ and hence also in $B_{1}^{m}$. \end{proof}

-On the other hand by \autoref{out_tri_in_b0} every maximal outerplanar graph which does not contain a copy of $S_{3}$ is in $B_{0}$ and hence in $B_{1}^{m}$ (since $B_{0} \subseteq B_{1}^{m}$). \end{proof} So, surprisingly, the maximal outerplanar graphs in $B_{1}^{m}$ are just the same as the ones in $B_{0}$.
-This means that allowing two more shapes of paths in the EPG representation does not increase the class of graphs which can be represented.
-Due to \autoref{S3_in_B1} and \autoref{s3_nin_b0} we know that the class of maximal outerplanar graphs which are $B_1$-EPG is strictly larger than the class of maximal outerplanar graphs which are $B_0$-EPG (or, equivalently, $B_1^m$-EPG).
-In the sequel we characterize the class of maximal outerplanar graphs which are $B_1$-EPG.
-To this end we will need the concept of the \emph{reduced graph} of a maximal outerplanar graph.
+Since $S_{3}$ is in $B_{1}$ (Golumbic, Lipshteyn, Stern~\cite{startpaper}) but not in $B_{0}$ (Cameron, Chaplick, Ho\`{a}ng~\cite{E}) the class of $B_1$-EPG maximal outerplanar graphs is strictly larger than the class of $B_1^m$-EPG maximal outerplanar graphs.
+In the sequel we characterize the class of $B_1$-EPG maximal outerplanar graphs.
+To this end we need the concept of the \emph{reduced graph} of a maximal outerplanar graph.
 Recall the definition of central vertices and central edges of $S_3$ from \autoref{def: Sn}. \begin{definition} Let $G$ be a maximal outerplanar graph.
-Then the \textit{reduced graph $\widetilde{G}$} of $G$ is defined in the following way.
-For every copy of $S_{3}$ in $G$, we color the central vertices and the central edges of $S_{3}$ green.
-Then we remove every non-colored vertex and every non-colored edge from $G$.
-The resulting graph is the reduced graph $\widetilde{G}$. \end{definition} Note that the resulting object $\widetilde{G}$ is indeed a graph, since whenever an edge is colored also its end vertices are colored, so it can not happen that an edge is in $\widetilde{G}$ but a vertex, to which the edge is incident to, is not in $\widetilde{G}$.

-We continue by studying the structural relationship of maximal outerplanar graphs and their reduced and almost-dual graphs.
+The \textit{reduced graph $\widetilde{G}$} of $G$ is defined in the following way.
+For every copy of $S_{3}$ in $G$, the central vertices and the central edges of $S_{3}$ are colored green.
+Then all non-colored vertices and non-colored edges are removed from $G$.
+The resulting graph is the reduced graph $\widetilde{G}$. \end{definition} The next lemma addresses the structural relationship of maximal outerplanar graphs and their reduced and almost-dual graphs.